lzm470445107/ReKognition_iOS_SDK/README.md

 Current Version: 1.0
 ===============================

+This ReKognition iOS SDK is intent for developers who want to integrate ReKognition API into their iOS applications.
 The folder contains our ReKognition iOS SDKs (ReKognitionSDK.h and ReKognitionSDK.m under folder named SDK) and a simple example to demo the SDK.
 For more information about our ReKognition API, please read our
 <a href="http://v2.rekognition.com/developer/docs">documentation</a>.